CSYE7200-Finial-Project/Yelp-Review-Analysis/README.md

    Algorithm: 1). extract the identical words in the top 1000  of the five wordcount files.
               2). remove the identical words from each wordcount files.
-              3). do step 1 and 2 for several time.
+              3). do step 1 and 2 for several times.
+    Then, we get the feature words sets of different star levels.
+5 Covert these five feature words sets into a certain format for data training